Trevaun-clark/WHSTechNotes/journal.md

 I coded and it was really fun i learned new stuff
 # November 12, 2024
 I coded and learned bunches of new stuff
+# December 2, 2024
+I coded and learned new things
+# December 9, 2024
+I did sphero balls with joel